-Frequently asked questions (FAQs) will be published on our website for all applicants to view.
+Frequently asked questions (FAQs) will be published on our website.
 Specific questions related to an individual applicant's proposal will not be published.

-A question and answer (Q&A) session will be held to provide an overview of each grant.
+A question and answer (Q&A) session will be held to provide an overview of the funding.
 A recording of the session, questions and answers will be published on our website.